panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 It works great when you need to perform parallel and independent asynchronous operations when you need to always collect all the results even if some async operations could fail.

+*Challenge: do you know cases when `Promise.allSettled()` can return a rejected promise?
+If so, please write a comment below!*